Byron McBride, 19, has been identified as the gunman in the shooting death of 6-year-old Kingston Frazier.

 Initial reports were that Kingston had been shot once, but Madison County Coroner Alex Breeland said that he had been shot multiple times.

 Breeland would not confirm where the child sustained his wounds.

 Kingston, a student at North Jackson Elementary School, was scheduled to graduate from kindergarten Thursday.

 “The Jackson Public School District is deeply saddened by the tragic death of North Jackson Elementary scholar, Kingston Frazier,” JPS spokesman Sherwin Johnson said in a statement.
 “He was beloved by his classmates and teachers and will surely be missed.
 The District is providing grief counselors to the students and staff of the school.
 We ask all citizens to keep the Frazier family in their thoughts and prayers.”

-Wakefield, Washington and McBride are being held without bail and scheduled to make their first court appearances on Monday.
+Wakefield, Washington and McBride are being held without bail and are scheduled to make their first court appearances Monday, according to the Associated Press.